 Years ago, I went to my local hardware store and bought the latest gizmo.
-When I got home, I tried to use it but it didn’t work.
+When I got home, I tried to use it, but it didn’t work.
 I thought to myself, “Oh man!
 I couldn’t wait to use this thing!
 Now it won’t even work.”
 I was so frustrated that all I wanted to do was go back to the store, confront the clerk, and demand to know what he was going to do about it!

 “Of course it didn’t work!
 I bet you didn’t read the instructions, did you?
 You guys take this stuff home and start messing with it before reading the instructions.
 Then it gets all messed up and you come here thinking that you can just return it.
-I’m sick and tired of this and I won’t….”
+I’m sick and tired of this and I’m not going to….”

 Do you have an empathetic response ready when your kid does something really upsetting?
 Most people don’t.
 I’ve learned over the years that people who replace anger with empathy all have limited vocabularies when it comes to disciplining.
 They use very few words.
-In fact, people who are able to start with empathy and do it consistently have only one empathetic response—a response that is unique to them, feels comfortable, and doesn’t sound phony.
+In fact, people who can start with empathy and do it consistently have only one empathetic response—a response that is unique to them, feels comfortable, and doesn’t sound phony.
 They keep it on the tip of their tongue and use it every single time they need to discipline their kids.

 Listed below are a few empathetic statements we’ve heard people use:

 “Bless your heart.”

 “Oh, that’s never good.”

 “What a bummer.”

+We recommend that you find an empathetic response that you can keep on the tip of your tongue, so that you can practice using it with your kids.
 Run some quick experiments to find out for yourself the amazing power of empathy.
 Can it change your life?
 You bet!